rajeebkm/deploy-cairo1-on-starknet/README.md

 starknet deploy --class_hash <class_hash> --account version_11
 ```
 Monitor your transaction.
 If it fails because of fee estimation, retry.
 Once your transaction is accepted_on_l2....
 Congratulations!
 You've deployed your first Cairo 1 contract!

+If you face any issues while deploying, reach out to me at https://www.linkedin.com/in/rajeebkrmalik/, or, https://twitter.com/rajeebdoteth